 Focuses on the salesperson’s interests

 The salesperson’s interests are closing sales, hitting targets, and making commissions.
-The prospect has completely different interests, and some of those are increasing their income or revenue, decreasing costs, improving their business, and making good decisions for purchases.
+The prospect’s interests are completely different, and some of those are increasing their income or revenue, decreasing costs, improving their business, and making good decisions about purchases.